29th April 2023 | 9 AM to 5 PM

 He has been featured in several wildlife documentaries on channels like the BBC, Discovery, NatGeo Wild, Animal Planet, Smithsonian and National Geographic Channel.

-He is a PhD student at North Orissa University and a former exchange student at Uppsala University, Sweden.
+He completed his PhD at North Orissa University and a former exchange student at Uppsala University, Sweden.

 He was awarded the herpetologist of the year-2015 by the Swedish Herpetological Society.